 As with any of the Intermediate modules, it is recommended that candidates have exposure to basic concepts in IT and at least two years professional experience working in IT Service Management.

 The Service Operation qualification would suit candidates in the following IT professions or areas:

 Standard cost for ITIL® Service Operation Training & Certification course is Rs 29,500 per participant.

 We keep on giving exciting discounts to our participants.
 Check the current discounted price by calling us.
 You can also drop an enquiry and one of our executive will get back to you asap.

 You can register yourself by paying only Rs 1,000 as confirmation payment.
-Balance amount can be paid on the day of training and certification.
 Please make the payment from this link: Register Now

 A lot depends on your professional background, experience, the speed at which you understand ITIL and the interest you have in IT processes.